dsdanielpark/ExceptNotifier/README.md

 <Br>

 ## *Beep*
 No setup is required.
-Use as follows.
+Use as follows. <br>
 *TEST*
 ```python
 from ExceptNotifier import beep